magentabusiness/magentabusiness.github.io/docs/pe/getting-started-guides/connectivity.md

 assignees:
 - ikulikov
 title: Connectivity diagram
-description: Understand how to connect your IoT devices to ThingsBoard
+description: Understand how to connect your IoT devices to IoT Hub

 ---